Dynamic Longest Common Substring in Polylogarithmic Time: Partially Dynamic LCS

 We will show that an update in $S$ can be processed by considering a constant number of blocks in a maximal block decomposition of $S$ with respect to $T$.
 We first summarize the basic building block needed for efficiently maintaining such a maximal block decomposition.

 \begin{lemma} Let $T$ be a string of length at most $n$.
-After $\cO(n \log^2 n)$-time and $\cO(n)$-space preprocessing, given two fragments $U$ and $V$ of $T$, one can compute a longest fragment of $T$ that is equal to a prefix of $UV$ in $\cO(\log \log n)$ time. \end{lemma} \begin{proof} We build a weighted ancestor queries structure over the suffix tree of $T$.
+In $\cO(n \log^2 n)$-time, we can construct an $\cO(n\log n)$-space data structure that, given two fragments $U$ and $V$ of $T$, can compute a longest fragment of $T$ that is equal to a prefix of $UV$ in $\cO(\log \log n)$ time. \end{lemma} \begin{proof} We build a weighted ancestor queries structure over the suffix tree of $T$.
 A weighted ancestor query $(\ell,u)$ on a (weighted) tree $\mathcal{T}$, asks for the deepest ancestor of $u$ with weight at most $\ell$.
-Such queries can be answered in $\cO(\log \log n)$ time after an $\cO(n)$-time preprocessing of $\mathcal{T}$ if all weights are polynomial in $n$~\cite{FarachM96}, as is the case for suffix trees with the weight of each node being its string-depth.
+Such queries can be answered in $\cO(\log \log n)$ time after an $\cO(n)$-time preprocessing of~$\mathcal{T}$ if all weights are polynomial in $n$~\cite{FarachM96}, as is the case for suffix trees with the weight of each node being its string-depth.
 We also build a data structure for answering unrooted LCP queries over the suffix tree of $T$.
-In our setting, such queries can be defined as follows: given nodes $u$ and $v$ of the suffix tree of $T$, we want to compute the (implicit or explicit) node where the search for the path-label of $v$ starting from node $u$ ends.
-Cole et al.~\cite{DBLP:conf/stoc/ColeGL04} showed how to construct in $\cO(n\log^{2}n)$ time a data structure of size $\cO(n\log n)$ that answers unrooted LCP queries in $\cO(\log\log n)$ time.
+In our setting, such queries can be defined as follows: given nodes $u$ and~$v$ of the suffix tree of $T$, we want to compute the (implicit or explicit) node where the search for the path-label of $v$ starting from node $u$ ends.
+Cole, Gottlieb, and Lewenstein~\cite{DBLP:conf/stoc/ColeGL04} showed how to construct in $\cO(n\log^{2}n)$ time a data structure of size $\cO(n\log n)$ that answers unrooted LCP queries in $\cO(\log\log n)$ time.
 With these data structures at hand, the longest prefix of $UV$ that is a fragment of $T$ can be computed as follows.
 First, we retrieve the nodes of the suffix tree of $T$ corresponding to $U$ and $V$ using weighted ancestor queries in $\cO(\log\log n)$ time.
 In more detail, if $U=T[i \dd j]$ then we access the leaf of the suffix tree corresponding to $T[i \dd ]$ and access its ancestor at string-depth $|U|$, and similarly for $V$.
 Second, we ask an unrooted LCP query to obtain the node corresponding to the sought prefix of $UV$. \end{proof}